tedjames/squad-jarvis/README.md

 # Squad AI Mortar Calculator aka JARVIS

+Be advised, this project is still under development.
+This has ONLY been tested on MacOS, and not on Windows.
+Please report issues here on Github if you run into any bugs!

 ## How to use

 This is a Python script that uses Picovoice, OpenAI Whisper and GPT-4o structured outputs to start listening/activate commands upon stating 'Jarvis' (or any compatible hotword), transcribe your voice and convert it into specific commands for a mortar calculator.